-The identity and fair market value of the estate's assets are listed in Exhibit B. The Debtor's most recent financial statements issued before bankruptcy, each of which was filed with the Court, are set forth in Exhibit C.
+The identity and fair market value of the estate's assets are listed in Schedule B found in the Appendix.
+The valuations are based on the Debtor's books and records and depreciation and amortization schedules filed with the Debtor's tax returns.